karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Docs(README/handbook): add brief React hooks description to README and expand the “React” handbook page with structured signatures, parameter/return details, behavior notes, and examples.
+Removed stray fences and ensured fence hygiene in examples.
+No code changes; documentation only.

 - Docs(handbook): add external documentation index with TypeDoc front matter
-  - Created handbook/index.md with `title` and `children` (overview, react) to control sidebar structure.
-  - Updated typedoc.json to include only the index page (and CHANGELOG), removing the individual handbook pages from projectDocuments so they appear as children of the index automatically.
+  - Created handbook/index.md with `title` and `children` (overview, react) to control sidebar structure.  - Updated typedoc.json to include only the index page (and CHANGELOG), removing the individual handbook pages from projectDocuments so they appear as children of the index automatically.